-This isn’t a hard one, but some seem to struggle with.
+This isn’t a hard one, but some seem to struggle with it.
 This encompasses a lot of what has already been covered.
 Don’t whisper, don’t wear cologne/perfume, don’t talk, laugh and joke all through the investigation so other investigators can’t get good evidence.

-I once purchased a ticket to attend a public ghost investigation, and was put in a large group, half of which was a bunch of members from a group in Colorado we will refer to as Douchebag Paranormal (DBP).
+I once purchased a ticket to attend a public ghost investigation and was put in a large group, half of which was a bunch of members from a group in Colorado we will refer to as Douchebag Paranormal (DBP).
 The paranormal guide was someone I knew and a friend, so we split the group in two and I ended up leading half the group during the investigation, the non-DBP part.
-Since we were in assigned location we couldn’t stray too far from the other half of the group.
+Because we were in an assigned location, we couldn’t stray too far from the other half of the group.
 The other half of the group was led by my friend, in an attempt to keep them as contained as possible.

 Ghost investigations are 99.9% safe as long as you follow some basic rules.
 There is always that one person though that just begs for trouble.
 Unless you’re working with a highly gifted medium you never truly know what/who the spirit you are talking to really is.
 Inviting a spirit to come home with you is a horrendously bad idea.
 The sweet little girl spirit you are talking to could very well be demonic in nature, and inviting it home could be the recipe for homemade Amityville Horror in your own home.

-The other thing you can do to be careful is stay away from Ouija, Seances, black magic, scrying, etc… These are all things that can open the door to evil, and demonic influences.
+The other thing you can do to be careful is staying away from Ouija boards, seances, black magic, scrying, etc… These are all things that can open the door to evil, and demonic influences.
 Toying with these things will negatively impact your life.
-I lost a very promising new investigator who after her first investigation decided to tinker with an Ouija the following night.
+I lost a very promising new investigator who after her first investigation decided to tinker with an Ouija board the following night.
 I should have warned her, but I didn’t realize it was going to be an issue.
 I received a phone call the next morning at 6:00 AM from a terrified investigator.
 I responded and cleansed her home, but she will no longer investigate at all.